RamVasuthevan/Personal-Website/website/project-ideas.markdown

 # Spotify Ads Art Project

-- Spotify has audio ads on it's free tier.
-You can [buy these Spotify ads](https://ads.spotify.com/en-CA/)
+- Spotify has audio ads on its free tier.
+You can buy these [Spotify ads](https://ads.spotify.com/en-CA/)
 - What do you want to say to a captive audience of thousands of strangers?
-- Maybe you singing in the shower, maybe you telling people you can buy ads on Spotify to tell people things or maybe just a moment of calm?
+- Maybe you singing in the shower?
+Maybe you telling people you can buy ads on Spotify to tell people things?
+Or maybe just a moment of calm?